Rovaniemi Santa Claus is fake!

 Yes, we know that we are adults and we shouldn’t believe in Santa Claus.
 But hey- who doesn’t like the big guy with white beard, fat belly, red outfit and loveable smile?

-Karolina is all crazy about Christmas.
-She starts celebrating Holidays in October!
-She starts buying gifts, listening to carols and thinking about Christmas decorations.
+I am all crazy about Christmas.
+I start celebrating Holidays in October (buying gifts, listening to carols and thinking about Christmas decorations)

 We booked a flight to Finland on May.
 We were waiting half a year for this wonderful winter adventure at the Arctic Circle.